 Eye coordination problems such as convergence insufficiency and convergence excess generally cannot be improved with eye glasses or surgery.
 A program of Vision Therapy may be needed to improve eye coordination abilities and reduce symptoms and discomfort when doing close work.

 Resources for Convergence Insufficiency Diagnosis Available

 The Convergence Insufficiency Treatment Trial Study, funded by the National Eye Institute, a division of the National Institute of Health, determined that Office-Based Vision Therapy is much more effective than home-based vision therapy to solve the problems of convergence insufficiency.
-Vision Therapists are needed to apppropriatedly direct the program in order to achielve the best results.
+Vision Therapists are needed to appropriately direct the program in order to achieve the best results.
 The preferred clinical management consists of in-office vision therapy supplemented with home therapy.